 Who Uses Private Banking Services?

 For the most part, those that use private banking services are high net worth individuals.
 Many private banks, and private banking divisions, require that clients have at least $500,000 in investable assets.
-While there are some private banking divisions that will provide you access to some customized services with as little as $50,000 in investable assets, you may not receive the same attention as wealthier private banking clients.
+While there are some private banking divisions that will provide you access to some customized services with as little as $50,000 in investable assets, you may not receive the same attention as their wealthier clients.

-Private banking can be ideal when you have a large amount of wealth, but aren't sure what to do with it.
-Private banking can help you navigate your options, protect your wealth, and manage your assets.
+Private banking can be ideal when you have a large amount of wealth, but aren’t sure what to do with it.
+It can help you navigate your options, protect your wealth, and manage your assets.
 This can be especially helpful if you lack the time to be more involved, or if you are looking for ideas for what to do with your money.